callmecurly/URL2Dotless/README.md

 ## URL2Dotless

 URL2Dotless is a simple tool developed in python3 to let users convert any requested valid URL into dotless IP.
+This tool can be used to bypass restricted URLs.

 ## Recommended Python Version: